Employer of Record

 Social Security in Peru

-In Peru, both employers and employees are required to contribute to the social security system, which encompasses health and pension funds, ensuring access to healthcare and retirement benefits.
+In Peru, both employers and employees are required to contribute to the social security and pension system, ensuring access to healthcare and retirement benefits.

 Health Contributions